The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 Storage

 Storing the WaterRower GX is extremely simple.
-Due to the design, the only way to store it is by standing it upright.
+The only way to store it is by standing it upright.

 Storing the rower upright saves a lot of floor space and it can easily be tucked into any corner.
-The dual caster wheels makes moving the GX Rower as simple as pushing a stroller or wheelbarrow.
+With the dual caster wheels, moving the GX rower resembles the motion of pushing a wheelbarrow.

-There is no need to empty the water out of the tank before storing, just lift and push.
+There is no need to empty the water out of the tank before storing it.
+Just lift it up and push.

 So the floor space is about the size of a chair, but the height can make it difficult to store in a small closet.